dagster-io/dagster-cloud-hybrid-quickstart/README.md

 https://github.com/dagster-io/dagster-cloud-hybrid-quickstart/blob/fa0a0d3409fda4c342da41c970f568d32996747f/.github/workflows/dagster-cloud-deploy.yml#L123-L129

-To customize the Docker image, modify the `build-push-action` and update the `Dockerfile` as needed.
-You can specify a different location for the `Dockerfile`by using the `context:` input.
+To customize the Docker image, modify the `build-push-action` and update the `Dockerfile` as needed:

+- To use a different directory for the `Dockerfile`, use the `context:` input.
 See [build-push-action](https://github.com/docker/build-push-action) for more details.
+- To reuse a Docker image for multiple code locations, use a single `build-push-action` and multiple `"ci set-build-output"` steps, all using the same image tag.

 ## Deploy a subset of code locations